RakaDoank/uws-react-native/README.md

 Intentionally, we make the uWebSockets will runs in another thread, therefore we have to make sure the communication safety between uWebSockets runner thread to the JS thread and vice versa.
 In theory, we can make uWebSockets runs in the main thread, but the app will be unusable, and then force closing the app is the only way to stop the server.

-Yet, we only use one dedicated thread per uWebSockets run.
-I am in my own research to improve this by maximizing it to the hardware concurrency limit, but also to be careful about JavaScript runtime, because we have no control of it.
+Yet, we only use one dedicated thread per uWebSockets runner.
+I am in my own research to find better way to improve this by maximizing it to the hardware concurrency limit.
+Basically, if you run the `App` with two instance or more in JavaScript side, and with the same port listening number, you actually run the uWebSockets in multiple thread, but the JavaScript is still in single thread.
+It is single thread by default in React Native, we have no control of it.

 We have another issue because of the uWebSockets runs in another thread.
 From the JSI C++ side, we have to assume any JavaScript functions as a callback especially the route method handler are asynchronous.
 We cannot make a sync call to the JavaScript function from an arbitrary thread to the JavaScript thread, and due to the asynchronous call, it makes the JavaScript call to the uWebSockets instances is late.

-There some topics you may to read regarding this threading research
+There some topics regarding the threading

 #### Predefined Instances